 - We also installed a two-way video device that would allow for our remote support staff to automatically connect with him and coach him through whatever he was doing.

 - Lastly, we installed various home automation devices to enable us to complete tasks such as unlocking doors and turning off the microwave.

 Once the system was in place and configured for his needs, we were able to see when he was up at night, including making popcorn, by following the activity as it rolled in to our system.
 As our staff were monitoring him, they’d connect and talk to him when they saw that he was making popcorn.
 While talking, they could provide verbal prompts and reminders as part of his training to properly use the microwave.
 If he did not follow their prompts and, therefore, allow for a situation where the operation of the microwave would be unsafe, our staff would simply shut the microwave off from the monitoring center.
 Luckily, their coaching and prompts trained him to the point where he became completely safe on his own.
 This is the story that we see all the time.
 We want to design a system that is least restrictive and would allow for us to provide training in and of these activities of daily living.
 The intention is to work ourselves out of a job by increasing the freedom and independence that our consumers experience.

 Eric had 24 hour staffing and would often become physically aggressive with staff.
-The team decided to try remote supports.
+The team decided to try remote support.
 As the hours with staff decreased, the aggressive behavior also declined.
 Today, Eric no longer has 24 hours of support, remote or otherwise.
 Now, the staffing are considered drop-in staff.
 Meaning, Eric will have people come to the home to assist him on an as-needed basis.
-Remote supports provided a safe environment to provide support without having staff in the home.
+Remote support provided a safe environment to provide support without having staff in the home.
 This freedom enabled Eric’s needs to be reevaluated and assisted him as he transitioned to have drop-in staffing rather than 24 hour support.

 *Names have been changed for confidentiality